6 The Poisoning

 For hundreds of millions of years, the mat communities thrived.

 Picture Earth around 2.8 billion years ago.1 The atmosphere is a haze of nitrogen, carbon dioxide, methane, and water vapor.
 There is no ozone layer because there is nothing to make ozone from.
 Ultraviolet light hammers the surface unfiltered.
-The oceans are warm, slightly green from dissolved iron, and utterly without free oxygen.
-None at all.
+The oceans are warm, slightly green from dissolved iron, and virtually without free oxygen – though trace amounts may have flickered locally around photosynthetic mats, the atmosphere held none.

 In this world, the bacterial mats we met in the last chapter have built something remarkable: layered communities with stable energy cycles, closed chemical loops, a functioning economy.
 Sulfate reducers hand off waste to sulfur oxidizers.
 Methanogens scavenge hydrogen that fermenters discard.
 Electrons flow between guilds, waste is recycled, and the system is stable.